m3w3/RedFlagDeals-Search/README.md

 Get the latest ChromeDriver here: https://sites.google.com/a/chromium.org/chromedriver/downloads

+The API for Python Webdriver can be found here: https://selenium-python.readthedocs.io/api.html

 # Features to Add/Implement (TODOs):
 - Use Wait instead of sleep()
 - Use CSS selector instead of xPath to retrieve web elements.
 This should allow the program to work properly in headless Chrome mode.